seun829/HalluDetector/README.md

 This project explores how often and why AI language models hallucinate, meaning they generate incorrect, misleading, or fabricated information especially in response to complex or rare factual prompts.
 Understanding and detecting hallucinations is critical to ensure AI systems remain trustworthy in high-risk fields where there is little room for error.

 ## Objectives:
-Measure hallucination rates across various different auto-generated as well as custom made question types.
+Measure hallucination rates across various different pre-made as well as custom made questions.

 Analyze patterns in hallucination behavior.